MicrosoftDocs/winrt-api/windows.ui.xaml.media/xamllight.md

 Public NotInheritable Class OrangeSpotLight
     Inherits XamlLight

-    ' Register an attached property that enables apps to set a UIElement Or Brush as a target for this light type in markup.
+    ' Register an attached property that enables apps to set a UIElement ' or Brush as a target for this light type in markup.
     Public Shared ReadOnly IsTargetProperty As DependencyProperty = DependencyProperty.RegisterAttached( "IsTarget",
             GetType(Boolean),